linkerd/website/linkerd.io/content/blog/the-service-mesh-in-2022.md

 users with multiple clusters spread across regions or clouds, this ability is critical for availability goals, disaster recovery, and more.

-Linkerd already provides some building blocks for doing this, but in 2022 we'll be building some mechanisms for doing automated, cross-cluster, per-service failover in a safe and sane way with clear semantics.
+Linkerd already provides the basic building blocks for doing this, and we'll build mechanisms on top of these building blocks for doing automated, cross-cluster, per-service failover in a way that's safe and sane.

 ## Fine-grained authorization policy